ffejhog/Lexathon-In-MIPS-Assembly/ReportsandStuff/README.txt

 KNOWN ISSUES:
 		-	The MARS simulator has a tendancy to slow down program execution time dramatiacally after a program has been assembled a few times.
 			If the game is taking a long time to load, close MARS fully and reopen the program, this should correct the issue.
+		-	On rare occassions there may be words which are immpossible to get with the letters provided that show up in the list of all possible words after a round is complete
 INSTRUCTIONS:
 		1) Copy the files Wordlist.txt and dictionary_9_letter_words.txt to the same directory that your MARS.jar file is located(Program will not work otherwise)
 		2) In MARS, open the file titled UserInput.asm